deepaannjohn/deepaannjohn.github.io/gatsby/content/blog/GraphQL/graphql.md

 * Its a query language
 * It a run time as well

 Query language - Its all about the communication or the query language.
-Query (read operation) and Murtation (Write operation)
-Run time - This is about validation of the querries, the type system, Introspection and Execution
+Query (read operation) and Mutation (Write operation) Run time - This is about validation of the queries, the type system, Introspection and Execution

 Clients can perform query / mutation operation using a medium like HTTP.

 A **GraphQL document** can containe one more more operations.

 GraphQL run time - Reads and translates GraphQL docuemntats to other data services and vice versa while handling the response.
-Also, GraphQL runt ime defines a graph based schema to declare teh GraphQL API service capabilties to all clients.
+Also, GraphQL run time defines a graph based schema to declare teh GraphQL API service capabilties to all clients.

 **GraphQL schema**
-Every field we define in a schema has a type. (scalar or non scalar) Every field has a resolver function to ap the field to its read logic.
+Every field we define in a schema has a type. (scalar or non scalar) Every field has a resolver function to read the logic.

 Client sends a GraphQL request
-The GraphQL server read the input rom an interface Find the resolver function for each fields
+The GraphQL server read the input from an interface Find the resolver function for each fields
-The response might be a field having another resolver fucntion If so, process that resolver as well
+The response might be a field having another resolver function If so, process that resolver as well
 Consolidate the resposne and send to client